How to collaborate

 Please note that, in general, we have a preference for projects that are on-site, that last a whole semester (15 weeks), and for a minimum of 10 hours per week.

 Project 1.
-Internet of Things analysis from network traffic
+Internet of Things Analysis From Network Traffic

 Internet of Things (IoT) devices are increasingly found in homes, providing useful functionality for devices such as TVs, smart speakers, and video doorbells.
 Along with their benefits come potential risks, since these devices can communicate information (audio recordings, video recordings, television viewing habits) about their users to other parties over the Internet.
 However, understanding these risks is difficult due to heterogeneity in devices’ online behaviors.
 For example, smart speakers responding to voice commands send very different network traffic than a smart power plug that is activated via a companion app.